Preventing Dog's from Slipping on Floors

 Slippery Floors are RUFF!

-Preventing dogs from slipping on floors is important to most pet owners.
-If you have a dog, you have probably experienced them skid on hard flooring.
+Keeping your dog from slipping is important to most pet owners.
+Anyone who's lived with a dog has probably witnessed them skid on hard flooring.
 Although their slipping and sliding can appear comical, or even adorable, it can actually be dangerous and can lead to potential injury.
 That's why it's important for your pet's safety and your peace of mind to attempt to reduce slipping in your home wherever possible.

 As fellow pet owners, we have made a conscious effort to select flooring that is not only durable, but can also help reduce slipping and sliding for dogs.
 Many of our pet friendly flooring is slip resistant, due to its textured surface.